ravitejacore/ExamAPI/readme.md

 	![alt text](https://raw.githubusercontent.com/ravitejacore/LeaveMe/master/images/search.jpg "You can serach for contents, it displays search results")

 5. All the result are fetched from the pretend REST API (https://badapi.xxxxx.io/swagger/)to get tweets

+6. You can find the Technical document in the location https://github.com/ravitejacore/ExamAPI/blob/master/Document_v1.0.doc